Pronouns in English Grammar | Pronouns Definition and Example!

 • They – Third person (the person spoken of)

-Additionally, there are sub-categories.
-For instance, we have pronouns singular and plural to refer to singular and plural nouns (things, places, and people).
-Also, we have gender-specific pronouns for masculine, feminine, and neuter.
+Moreover, pronouns can be further categorized.
+For instance, we have singular and plural pronouns to refer to singular and plural nouns (things, places, and people).
+Additionally, there are gender-specific pronouns for masculine, feminine, and neuter entities.

 • People become what they think.
 (Here, ‘they’ is the personal pronoun referring to the noun ‘people’)